hiroaki/leaflet-partially-editable-polyline/README.md

 }
 ```

-`index` is the global index of the selected vertex in the complete flat polyline.
+`index` is the global index of the selected point in the complete flat polyline.

 ### `editingend`

 Fired when an active editing session ends.

+This happens when the session is ended by `endEditing()`, `disableEditing()` or `setLatLngs()`, when the layer is removed from the map, when `startEditing()` is called during an active session, or when the last remaining point is deleted.

 No additional payload is provided.

 ### `pointchange`

-Fired once when an existing vertex has been moved and the drag operation has completed.
+Fired once when an existing point has been moved and the drag operation has completed.

 Payload: